 5. Flexibility for any strategy

-Long-term investor?
-Active trader?
-ETFs work for all styles.
-Hold for years or trade on short-term trends-the choice is yours.
+Whether you're investing long terms or trading actively, ETFs suit diverse strategies.
+Hold for years or trade on short-term trends.
+The choice is yours.

 Common ETF trading mistakes (and how to avoid them)